-We next show in \Cref{sec:4:int:no_bias} that networks without biases satisfy \Cref{ass:4:zero_updates} under standard choices of gradient estimates and a mild assumption on the activation functions.
-Alternatively, in \Cref{sec:4:int:algo}, we provide a secondary interpretation which makes no restriction on the architecture of the \glspl{NN}, but modifies the dropout algorithm such that \Cref{ass:4:zero_updates} holds.
-We heuristically argue that this algorithm may perform better than unmodified dropout.
-This would therefore suggests that some form of the observed percolation problem may exist for general dropout algorithms applied to a general class of \glspl{NN}.
+\zcref[S]{sec:4:int:no_bias} next shows that networks without biases satisfy \zcref[S]{ass:4:zero_updates}, under standard choices of gradient estimates and a mild assumption on the activation functions. \zcref[S]{sec:4:int:algo} instead modifies the dropout algorithm such that \zcref[S]{ass:4:zero_updates} holds, which bypasses a need for restrictions on the architecture of the \glspl{NN}.
+We argue heuristically that this algorithm may perform better than unmodified dropout.
+This suggests that a percolation problem also exists in unmodified dropout algorithms, even when applied to general \glspl{NN}.